sosy-lab/cpachecker/doc/DistributedSummarySynthesis.md

 callstack alone does not distinguish these cases: different predicate states can have the same callstack.

+For multiple condition groups, the engine first probes each group separately and remembers only the identifiers of groups that completed with reachable exits.
-When several condition groups have completed for one input, the engine analyzes that same input again under their combined conditions.
+It then analyzes that same input again under the selected conditions.
 This produces a complete postcondition that incorporates the refinements from the different exit contexts, instead of taking a disjunction with coarse exits from an unrelated context.
-Whether groups can be combined is decided separately for each input, even when several inputs share a callstack.
+Selection is separate for each input, even when several inputs share a callstack.
 With `distributedSummaries.combinePresByHash`, the inputs at a program point are explicitly combined first.

+Successful probes do not materialize summaries or retain their ARGs and precisions.
+Even if only one of several groups succeeds, it is rerun to produce the final postcondition.
+This trades an extra CPA run for avoiding retained probe results.
+When only one condition group exists, the engine runs it directly without a separate probe.
+If all earlier groups contributed no exits, the last group also produces its output directly: no further group can cause a combined replacement.
+Feasible backward obligations found during probing remain part of the output.

 Callstack rejection requests speculative exploration from an unconstrained caller.
 These requests describe other possible callers and do not invalidate a completed